Is It Time To Rethink The Fly-In Medical Mission?

 "He convinced me in a gentle way that we could do things better," he says.

-But he says he"soon realized it was not going to be easy."
+But he says he "soon realized it was not going to be easy."

 Money Matters

-Dingman was then chief medical officer for ReSurge, and when he got home from the trip he started trying to sell the idea to the board.
+Dingman was then chief medical officer for ReSurge, and when he got home from the trip, he started trying to sell the idea to the board.
 "The idea of local doctors being trusted to do their own surgery was ridiculed in the boardroom," he says.

 He had allies within the organization, but many of the doctors on the board said they enjoyed helping the patients.
 They wanted to continue.
 There were hours of passionate discussions about whether local doctors and nurses could be trained and should be paid, since the foreign doctors weren't paid.
 Opponents of the plan pointed out that ReSurge would have to find money to pay the local health workers.

 ReSurge COO Beverly Kent remembers someone predicting that local doctors would buy themselves pricey Mercedes cars.
 (For the record, Rai, who has since gone on to do surgeries for ReSurge, is paid a few hundred dollars for each operation and drives a small, beat-up Honda that doesn't feel all that safe on the rocky streets of Kathmandu.)
-The arguments were so intense that Dingman feared he would lose his job as chief medical officer.
+The arguments were so intense that Dingman feared he would lose his position as chief medical officer.

 But Dingman and several others in the organization persisted through several years of battle, and ReSurge began adopting Rai's revolutionary vision.
 In 2018, ReSurge sponsored five team fly-in trips for surgery in Nepal — and 24 educator trips, plus ongoing classes for local doctors and nurses.
 In 2017, ReSurge trained 858 medical professionals around the world.
-The health professionals Resurge calls its "developing world partners" in Asia, Africa and Latin America did 91 percent of the 4,101 procedures sponsored by the organization for cleft palates, burn scars and deformed hands, eyelids and ears.
+The health professionals whom Resurge calls its "developing world partners" in Asia, Africa and Latin America did 91 percent of the 4,101 procedures sponsored by the organization for cleft palates, burn scars and deformed hands, eyelids and ears.

 The theory behind the ReSurge rethink is becoming part of today's medical mission philosophy.
 There's a growing recognition that teaching local health care providers results in more patients getting needed surgery over time than with short-term fly-in events, and that patients are often more comfortable with doctors and nurses who speak their language and understand their values.